0install/0install-win/readme.txt

 - Install compatible versions of pygobject, pywin32 and py2exe.
 - Perform a Git clone of git://repo.or.cz/zeroinstall/solver.git.
 - Open a console and change the current directory to the GIT checkout.
-- Call "setup.py py2exe".
+- Call "python setup.py py2exe".
-- Copy the content of the "dist" directory as well as the "0solve" file to build/Bundled/Solver.
+- Copy the content of the "dist" directory as well as the "0solve" and "_download_child" files to build/Bundled/Solver.